 The Context of Creative Programs in Correctional Facilities

 To bring music into this lonely environment is like water in the desert.
 The three areas of programming that we offer through Blues Behind Bars meet a need for mentoring, role modeling, and a hopeful vision for a future life that is difficult for prison staff to provide.
-At even the most basic level, the fact that somebody cared enough to come and visit, let alone brought music into the prison, is huge in terms of emotional uplift.
-At the highest level, we see some people find a new sense of life and hope as a result of presenting the invitation to turn to Jesus Christ in our concerts, workshops and worship services.
+At even the most basic level, the fact that somebody cared enough to come and visit, let alone brought music into the prison, provides emotional uplift.
+At the highest level, we see some people find a new sense of life and hope as a result of presenting the invitation to turn to Jesus Christ in our concerts, workshops, and worship services.

 Please direct Postal Mail to:

 David Michael Boyd: 970 402 1822